rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 - Click **File > New > New Application Project**.
 Go to the **Create a new platform from hardware (XSA)** tab and load in the exported `.xsa` hardware file.
 Load the Hello World template and click **Finish**.
 - In the bottom left **Explorer** panel, right click the `<app_project_name>_system` entry (should be second from the top) and click **Build Project**.
 This generates the necessary build files.
 - Click the arrow next to the bug icon ("debug") and select **Debug Configurations**.
 Double click **Single Application Debug** to create a custom debug application.
-- In the **Main** tab, choose the appropriate conection.
+- In the **Main** tab, choose the appropriate connection.
 You may need to create a **New** one if the board is not local.
 The connection will save its variables even if you clear the workspace, but *this needs to be selected each time*.
 - In the **Target Setup** tab, make sure all of the reset, program and run checkboxes are enabled (not Skip Revision Check) and then also **Enable Cross Triggering**.
 Modify this by clicking the **...** button.
 - For **Cross Trigger Breakpoints**, create two.
 First, select **CPU-0 > CPU0 DBGACK** in the left tab, and the entirety of **FTM** on the right.
 - For the second breakpoint, select **CPU-0 > CPU0 debug request** on the right, and the entirety of **FTM** on the left.
-- Now click **Debug** to close out of the Debug Configurations** window.
+- Now click **Debug** to close the **Debug Configurations** window.
 - At the arrow next to the bug icon again, click **Debug As** and select the configuration that was just generated.
 The FPGA should program, restart, and run.

 ---